avi-raj/Coursera-Getting-and-Cleaning-Data-Peer_Assessment/README.md

 6. This creates a tidy data set called tidy_data_with_averages.txt in the working directory of the R environment.
 This file is uploaded for review

-7. CodeBook.md describes the data,variables and transformation that were applied to generate the tidy data set.
+7. CodeBook.md describes the data,variables and transformations that were applied to generate the tidy data set.